Springer fibers and Schubert points: Outlining the main theorem

 The following example shows that Lemma \ref{lemma: inductive step of proof} does not hold if $\lambda$ is a partition containing the shape $\mu = (3,1,1,1)$ as a subdiagram.

 \begin{example} Let $T$ be following standard tableau of shape $\mu$.

 $T$ has associated Schubert point $w_T=s_3s_4s_5 s_2s_3s_1$.
 Let $w'=s_3\hat{s}_4s_5 s_2s_3s_1 = s_5 s_2s_3s_2s_1$ so by construction $w' \leq w_T$.
 However there exists no row-strict filling of $\mu$ corresponding to $w'$!
 While Lemma \ref{lemma: inductive step of proof} fails, it is still possible that the Springer fibers have the same Poincar\'{e} polynomials as a union of other Schubert varieties.
-We have attempted computer calculations to confirm or refute this in the case of $\lambda=(3,1,1,1)$ but so far have not found an algorithm that terminates in reasonable time. \end{example}
+We have attempted computer calculations to confirm or refute this in the case of $\lambda=(3,1,1,1)$ but so far have not found an algorithm that terminates in reasonable time.
+This is the next step in testing whether Theorem~\ref{THM1} generalizes to arbitrary Springer fibers.
+All components of $\B^{\lambda}$ are smooth in this case, so one might also consider each of the irreducible components of $\B^\lambda$ separately (see the discussion in Section~\ref{section: open questions}). \end{example}

 Finally the following example demonstrates that these results do not always hold in arbitrary Lie type, not even for partitions with at most two rows.